Northern Ireland Assembly: Election results and changes

 Disagreements within the Executive precipitated the resignation of the UUP in 2015, and following the 2016 election they and the SDLP formed the first Assembly Opposition.
 The row also saw Alliance relinquish its Justice role, joining the Greens, PBPA and TUV in unofficial opposition.
 Independent unionist Claire Sugden gained the cross-community support needed to take over the Ministry of Justice.

-An Executive was formed on 11 January 2020 following the 2017 election results, which saw the unionist block lose its Assembly majority for the first time.
+A 5th Executive was formed on 11 January 2020 following the 2017 election results, which saw the unionist block lose its Assembly majority for the first time.
 The usual four largest parties had won enough seats to win ministerial roles under D'Hondt (the DUP three, Sinn Féin two and the SDLP and UUP one each provided neither of them choose to enter opposition).
-With the reduction in the number of Assembly seats, the 8% threshold now amounts to eight rather than nine seats, qualifying Alliance to enter official opposition if they choose which they did not.
+With the reduction in the number of Assembly seats, the 8% threshold now amounts to eight rather than nine seats, qualifying Alliance to enter official opposition had they chosen to so, which they did not.
 The Greens retained their two seats and the TUV and Claire Sugden their single seats, while People Before Profit now held only one seat.

+The 6th Executive, formed on 3 February 2024, is notable in several respects: Sinn Féin became the largest party in the 2022 election and took the role of First Minister as well as both economic portfolios, and the SDLP for the first time did not qualify for any seats in the Executive, instead forming the Official Opposition.

 The table below details changes in members' allegiances and parties' seat possessions.

+Election results by constituency

+Some parties, which rarely or never won seats in the same constituency, are grouped together for ease of reading.
+For further clarity, see footnotes on headers.